CarlosNLP/LE_GIT_Demo/README.md

-# l10n_course
+# LE_GIT_Demo
-Dummy repository for the l10n course
+Repository for the GIT Demo shown in the LE course